xtanaa001/Xiaoqi-Homepage/content/letter2students.md

 <blockquote>

 **For prospective undergraduate students**: Undergraduate students may join my lab through various channels, such as [**NSERC USRA**](https://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp) and [**URI @UofA**](https://www.ualberta.ca/current-students/undergraduate-research-initiative/funding/index.html).
-Students with experience in  [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming) and [math competitions](https://en.wikipedia.org/wiki/List_of_mathematics_competitions) are particularly encouraged to apply.
-If interested, <u>please follow the instructions below to email me your CV, transcript, and statement of interest</u>.
+Students from a range of backgrounds who are genuinely interested in algorithms, mathematical thinking, machine learning, or systems research are encouraged to apply.
+Prior experience in areas such as [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming), [    mathematics competitions](https://en.wikipedia.org/wiki/List_of_mathematics_competitions), or independent technical projects can certainly be helpful, but it is by no means required.
+If you are interested, <u>please follow the instructions below to email me your CV, transcript, and a brief statement of interest</u>.
 It is especially helpful if you specify in your email whether you are seeking a full-time summer internship or are interested in a longer-term, formal research commitment.
-The latter is generally preferred, as it offers the opportunity to engage in multiple components of a comprehensive training pipeline — such as guided study of graduate-level materials (e.g., through individual study courses), learning how to read and present research papers, and, ideally, exploring different directions that may help you discover what truly excites you in your future research.
+The latter is generally preferred, as it provides the opportunity to engage more deeply with the research process through activities such as guided study of advanced materials, learning how to read and present research papers, and gradually exploring different research directions to discover the kinds of problems and styles of thinking resonate most with you.

 </blockquote>